gregory-smith/sperf/README.md

 * sperf [core slowquery](docs/commands/core/slowquery.md) - Generates a report of slow queries in debug log.
 DSE 6.0-6.7
 * sperf [core statuslogger](docs/commands/core/statuslogger.md) - Provides analysis of StatusLogger log lines.
 DSE 5.0-6.7 Cassandra 2.1-3.11.x
 * sperf [search filtercache](docs/commands/search/filtercache.md) - Generates a report of filter cache evictions.
 DSE Search 5.1-6.7
 * sperf [search queryscore](docs/commands/search/queryscore.md) - Tries to summarize queries in the debug log based on score that attempts to estimate the relative potential cost of queries.
 DSE Search 5.1-6.7
 * sperf [sysbottle](docs/commands/sysbottle.md) - sysbottle provides analysis of an iostat file.
 Supports iostat files generated via `iostat -x -c -d -t`
 * sperf [ttop](docs/commands/ttop.md) - Analyze ttop files

 ### Note

 To see each command's available flags, documentation and examples just add the -h flag to each command.
 For more information see the [generated docs](docs/commands/)

 ## FAQ

-* Do I need to install Python?
-Nope!
-Just download the binary for your platform.
 * Which tool do I use first? `sperf` run from a diag directory is a good starting point.
 * What's the command I use for iostat and `sperf sysbottle`? `iostat -x -d -c -t 1 600`
-* What about Python 3.8 support?
-Python 3.8 works fine with sperf, but we cannot yet generate binaries for 3.8 until this issue is closed: https://github.com/pyinstaller/pyinstaller/issues/4311
+* Where did Python go?
+As time went on it was harder to support pyinstaller and make releases (mostly issues with what options a particular python version was installed with) as well as version conflicts with new versions of Python and pyinstaller support.
+Likewise I'd has fairly frequent complaints about the slowdown that came with the Python version.
+However, the last version of Python is in the 0.6.x series and will be supported for many years to come.
+We will accept contributions to this version and continue to update it, but will not make any great changes to the internals or to the interface.
+* Are you supporting chocolately?
+Not yet.

 # Development

 ## Contributing

-1. Make sure you have Python 3.5.x or greater.
-If not then look at https://github.com/pyenv/pyenv
+1. Make sure you have Go 1.14 or greater.
 2. run `git clone git@github.com:DataStax-Toolkit/sperf.git`
 3. run `cd sperf`
-4. run `python3 -m venv ./venv`
-5. run `source ./venv/bin/activate`
-6. run `pip install -r requirements.txt` to install dependencies
+4. run `go build -o bin/sperf ./cmd/...` or `make` if you have make installed
-7. run `./scripts/sperf -h` and you should see the help for sperf
+5. run `./bin/sperf -h` and you should see the help for sperf

 ## Testing and validation

-1. run `scripts/test`
+1. run `go test -v ./...`
-2. run `scripts/lint`
+2. Install the  linter if you don't already have it via `curl -sSfL https://raw.githubusercontent.com/golangci/golangci-lint/master/install.sh | sh -s -- -b $(go env GOPATH)/bin v1.27.0`
+3. run `golangci-lint run`

 # License